PlumCantaloupe/circlesxr/README.md

 //return the camera element (from the avatar's point of view, if you want parent things to the camera e.g., adding UIs)) CIRCLES.getMainCameraElement();

+//Example
+//You may also listen to the CIRCLES.READY event on the scene to find out when Circles is ready to manipulate CIRCLES.getCirclesSceneElement().addEventListener(CIRCLES.EVENTS.READY, function() {
+    //to change speed of character movement
+    CIRCLES.getAvatarRigElement().setAttribute('movement-controls', {speed:0.3});
+});
 ```

 And now the components available for you.